Dev-639/Snake-Game/README.md

 IDE: IntelliJ IDEA / Eclipse

 🚀 How to Run

-Clone the repository
+1.Clone the repository

-Open the project in your preferred IDE
+2.Open the project in your preferred IDE

-Run the Main.java file
+3.Run the Main.java file